 Discuss also the weaknesses or pitfalls in the study.
 New hypotheses or recommendations can be put forth.
 Avoid unqualified statements and conclusions not completely supported by the data.
 Repetition of information given under Introduction and Results should be avoided.

+The conclusions have to answer the main question that the authors have made and in agreement with the title, the hypothesis and the objectives of the study.
 It must not reiterate any discussion or introductory comments, they must be genuine conclusions drawn from the results of the study.

 Conclusions must be drawn considering the strengths and weaknesses of the study.
 Make sure conclusions drawn should tally with the objectives stated under Introduction.